 And the time has come.
-At the March 24th night, Lotto ate nothing.
+On March 24th night, Lotto ate nothing.
 I understand something was going to happen.
 Something exciting.
 The most wonderful thing on earth: my dear little lotto was going to give birth.

 She wanted her box in the living room.
 I prepared her box.
 She went in and out a couple of times.
 Then she climbed up on the coach and started lying there.
 I brought my sleeping bag to the living room and spent all night with my dear Lotto.
 But nothing happened.
 At 6:00 am in the morning, I went back to my bed.

 Fist, I saw a tiny black leg.
 The first baby was coming!
 I was so emotional, started crying.
 My little baby, Lotto, was a mother from now on!
 The first baby was born in 4-5 minutes.
 A male tuxedo!
 Lotto cut his umbilical cord with her teeth and started licking him immediately.
 It is generally advised that you do NOT cut the umbilical cords of the placentas.
 Most mothers will chew off the cord themselves.
 If they don’t, consult your vet.

 A few minutes after the first birth, she started to strain again.
 And a second kitten was delivered enclosed in a bag filled with fluid.
 This time a male tabby!
 The baby tore down his own bag and his mother started licking him too.
 Both babies started suckling their mother’s nipples.

 Then, a third kitten came, again enclosed in a bag (all kittens but the first one came like that): this time an orange!
 He was the only one who meowed after birth.
 He rushed for her mother’s breast only a few seconds after his birth.